List of Marvel Comics characters: D: Igor Drenkov in other media

+Gerry Drew

+Gerald "Gerry" Drew is a character appearing in American comic books published by Marvel Comics.
+He is the son of Spider-Woman (Jessica Drew).

+MC2 (Earth-982)

+Gerry Drew was introduced in the imprint Marvel Comics 2, which takes places in an alternate timeline.
+Due to being exposed to radiation before his birth, Gerry develops a blood disorder.
+Jessica Drew attempts to treat his condition with further radiation exposure, leading him to develop superpowers akin to hers.
+Believing that he is going to die, Gerry briefly becomes known as Spider-Man, but is convinced to retire after a villain is killed taking a bullet that was intended for him.

+Earth-616

+The Earth-616 incarnation of Gerry Drew developed superpowers without external stimuli.
+During the period that Jessica Drew is severed from the Web of Life and Destiny and ceases to exist, Gerry is kidnapped by Hydra and rapidly aged to serve their needs, becoming known as Green Mamba.

 Rachel Dreyfuss

 Rachel Dreyfuss is a character appearing in American comic books published by Marvel Comics.
-Created by Fabian Nicieza and Mark Bagley, she first appeared in New Warriors vol. 1 #21 (January 1992).
+Created by Fabian Nicieza and Mark Bagley, she first appeared in New Warriors #21 (January 1992).

 Rachel Dreyfus was the prosecutor for the trial of Vance Astrovik for the first-degree murder and negligent homicide of Arnold Astrovik.

 Dryad

 Dryad (Callie Betto) is a character appearing in American comic books published by Marvel Comics.
 Created by Nunzio DeFilippis and Christina Weir, she first appeared in New X-Men: Academy X #1.

 Dryad is a member of the former Corsairs training squad, consisting of Specter, Quill, and the Stepford Cuckoos, who possesses the mutant ability to manipulate plant life.
 During "Decimation", Dryad is among the mutants who lose their powers to the Scarlet Witch and is later killed by William Stryker.

-Years later, she is resurrected following the establishment of Krakoa and its resurrection protocols.
+Long after her death, Dryad is resurrected following the establishment of Krakoa and its resurrection protocols.

-Ducktor Doom

-Ducktor Doom is an anthropomorphic duck and animal version of Doctor Doom.